 - Ebisu: Ticking boxes left, right and centre, Ebisu is a dark yet buzzing space in Britomart, where every type of diner is catered for.
 Tuck into miso-glazed eggplant cocktails with your loved one or rally the whole gang and order half the menu.

 - The Grove: Nothing beats wining and dining in St Patrick’s Square.
-The Grove is a platform for Ben Bayly to showcase his creativity through degustations.
+The Grove showcases creativity through degustations.

 - Euro: Known for its seafood, particularly the oysters, Euro is situated on Princes wharf so you can eat your kaimoana looking out to sweeping ocean views.